LIFE OF A GT |

 So whatever is wrong is probably related to heat.
 I'm thinking it might be the pump itself.
 The pump I'm using is one that was sitting around my garage, and probably last saw action a decade ago.
 Foolish, maybe.
 But it's been working happily so far.
 The pump is fairly well protected from heat, although there is one of the exhaust pipes about a foot away.
 It doesn't feel hot to the touch, nor do any of the fuel lines.

 It's possible that the input screen on the pump is clogged.
 Because the filter is also the regulator, the pump is pre-filter.
 It's quite likely there was a bit of debris in the tank despite my best efforts.
 I'm not sure that would manifest itself quite like this, but I'll investigate it none the less.
-I'll probably just swap in a new pump of the same type to be sure.
+I'll probably just swap in a new pump of the same type to be sure. entry 600 - tags: fuel, debugging | | | June 26, 2011 - I swapped out the fuel pump yesterday.
+There were none of the hoped-for obvious problem signs - no big chunks of gas tank stuff clogging the inlet, no damaged wiring.
+Nuts.
+A drive today in hot (95F) weather unearthed no problems with the fuel system, but it drove fine almost every time before.
+So the jury's still out.
+I hate it when things are inconclusive like this.

 We did find one definite problem, though.
 The car is very well ventilated, quite livable even in our hot climate.
 But when Janel drove it in open-toed shoes, she discovered that increased speed pushes some air through the heater core and directly on to her feet.
 Now, the heater core is still running coolant through it as I wasn't sure when I hooked things up if the LS engine could do without that particular circuit.
 Apparently it can, and so I am under orders to fix that particular problem quickly before her feet melt.
 I'll have to see if I can find the old heater valve again.

 Other than the hot toes, she did bond with the car.
 Especially when she was trying to merge and wasn't sure if she had enough room.
 I told her to punch it, she'd have enough room.
 Yes indeed she did.
-She laughed and started looking for opportunities to open the throttle.
+She laughed and started looking for opportunities to open the throttle. entry 603 - tags: debugging, heater, fuel | | | | July 4, 2011 - Preventative maintenance.
+The fitting on the right is a push-on fitting that allows me to connect a braided fuel line to the factory fuel rail.
+The plastic connector is the same sort of thing used by the millions on factory cars.

 But Russell, the manufacturer of this part, seems to have got something wrong in their implementation.
 I had one of these fittings pop off on the Targa Miata.
 Three times.
 I've heard from another FM customer who had a similar problem, and it turns out it's actually pretty well known.
 Since the result of a pop off is a big fat line full of high pressure fuel being pumped directly on top of a hot engine, it's a poor scenario.
 Especially when you're on the track, like I was with the race car.

 The solution is the fitting on the left.
 It's a brand new design from Russell and it locks into place with a threaded aluminum insert instead of a couple of plastic teeth.
 I found out about it through the LS1Tech forums and managed to get some from the first production batch.
 The part on the MG has never given me trouble, but now it can't.
-I'll give the old one to the cats to play with.
+I'll give the old one to the cats to play with. entry 622 - tags: fuel, safety | | | | July 24, 2011 - It wasn't all fireballs and oversteer yesterday.
+Janel spent most of the day running around town in the little car, and seems to have quite enjoyed it.
+The car still has a tendency to pop out of reverse (and will continue to do so until I pull the transmission to fix it) so she planned her stops as pull-through only.

 Until we were driving home from the track.
 I was leading the way in the Targa Miata, enjoying the view of the little tiny black car in the rear view mirror when she suddenly pulled over the side of the road about a half mile from the house.
 The mysterious fuel problem had returned.